Arthur640-ctrl/Chat-GPT-From-Scratch/README.md

   ```python
   corpus = ["Hey everyone !"]
   ```
   In the list 'corpus', you need to put the entrainement text.
+Your vocabulary will be established based on what you put in the 'corpus, It is therefore advisable to include a lot of text to establish a large vocabulary.
 Then you need to train with this line :
   ```python
   tokenizer.fit(corpus)
   ```